zhangkkevin/billboard-ai-fractal-comparison/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### Development Setup

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)